 HOPE - How Democracies Cope with Covid19: A Data-Driven Approach

-- the decisions of governments and international organisations
+- the decisions of governments and international organizations

 - citizens’ behavior and well-being

-The HOPE project is a collaboration between Aarhus School of Business and Social Sciences and Copenhagen Center for Social Data Science (SODAS).
+The HOPE project is a collaboration between Aarhus School of Business and Social Sciences, the Technical University of Denmark (DTU) and Copenhagen Center for Social Data Science (SODAS)